aquto/moveRewards/README.md

 MoVE allows you to reward engagement with your brand through every step of the customer journey, increasing the number of new customers, while increasing engagement with existing customers.

+# MoVE for Commerce (Multi-Page flow)

 Reward customers with mobile data in a wide range of scenarios, such as making purchases, booking reservations, enrolling in notifications, and help increase add-on items during the purchase process while reducing cart abandonment.

-# MoVE for Commerce (Multi-Page flow)

 The integration for the Multi-page MoVE Reward Commerce flow will occur in two places, the landing page, where the offer is displayed to the subscriber, and the thank you page, where the reward confirmation is displayed to the subscriber.
 During this flow Aquto will set a 3rd party cookie to register the beginning of the offer.
-This occurs when the initial offer is displayed to the subscriber, and is performed automatically by the Aquto MoVE Rewards Javascript API.
-The Aquto MoVE Rewards Javascript API reads the cookie again and is used to perform the reward when the conversion occurs and the reward confirmation is displayed to the subscriber.
+This occurs when the initial offer is displayed to the subscriber, and is performed automatically by the API.
+The API reads the cookie again and it is used to perform the reward when the conversion occurs and the reward confirmation is displayed to the subscriber.

 ![Move Rewards User Flow](./MoveRewardsUserFlow.png)